Pr0gram-Creat0r-1/Webbrowser-X/README.md

 No official documentation site.
 If you need help, you can visit the "Issues" section of this repository and leave a comment.

+In some cases, you may be able to use the built-in webbrowser Python module to search for certain terms, but not always, so that's why this application is useful.

 Happy browsing!